gritzmo/KofBot/README.md

 selecting offline mode you can specify a dataset path or leave it blank.
 If you leave it blank, a `dataset/` folder will be created next to `train.py` and used as the dataset location.

+The default configuration uses RLlib's R2D2 algorithm with an LSTM model so the agent can learn from sequences of actions and better exploit opponent patterns.